Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 wrapped_dataset = Dataset(df=df, target="Survived", cat_columns=['Pclass', 'Sex', "SibSp", "Parch", "Embarked"])

 # Create a suite and add a F1 test and an accuracy test
-# Note that all the parameters are specified except dataset
+# Note that all the parameters are specified except model
-# Which means that we will need to specify dataset everytime we run the suite
+# Which means that we will need to specify model everytime we run the suite
 suite = Suite() \
     .add_test(testing.test_f1(dataset=wrapped_dataset)) \
     .add_test(testing.test_accuracy(dataset=wrapped_dataset))